Last Updated: 10/26/22 | October 26th, 2022

 Most of the scams are simply trying to rip you off so you needn’t worry too much about your safety.
 Just keep your wits about you and you’ll be able to avoid these common petty scams.

-For more information, check out this post on common scams.
+For more information, check out this post on common travel scams.

-Solo female travelers will want to take the standard precautions here in addition to being mindful of the clothing they wear.
+Solo female travelers should take standard precautions here in addition to being mindful of the clothing they wear.
 Of course, you’ll want to ensure you are properly covered when entering religious sites but you may also want to cover up when out exploring the country at large as well.

 Unwanted attention can be kept at bay by dressing like the locals and covering your exposed skin.
 Long pants and long-sleeve shirts will go a long way in helping you look less like a tourist while also preventing unwanted attention.